julyytran/open_pv_market_mapper_2.0/README.markdown

 More visualizations over time and by county are coming soon!

 # Development
-This app uses Ruby on Rails as a web app framework, the JavaScript libraries [Mapbox](https://www.mapbox.com/), [Leaflet](http://leafletjs.com/), and [CartoDB](https://cartodb.com/) to create the maps, and [jQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/) for styling.
+This app uses Ruby on Rails as a web app framework, the JavaScript libraries [Mapbox](https://www.mapbox.com/), [Leaflet](http://leafletjs.com/), and [CartoDB](https://cartodb.com/) to create the maps, and [jQuery](https://jquery.com/), [typeahead](https://twitter.github.io/typeahead.js/), and [Bootstrap](http://getbootstrap.com/) for UI.
 Data are collected from the [NREL Open PV API](https://developer.nrel.gov/docs/solar/openpv/) and are joined with coordinate data to be served as an internal API of [GeoJSON](http://geojson.org/).

 ### To run locally: